Central Oregon Coast Recreation & Attractions

 OREGON STATE PARKS are among the best and most scenic in the world, with hundreds of campgrounds, picnic sites, day use areas, hiking and more.

-GLASSBLOWING is a popular activity when visiting the Oregon Coast and there are several shops in the Newport-Lincoln City area to choose from including Oregon Coast Glassworks and the Edge Art Gallery
+GLASSBLOWING is a popular activity when visiting the Oregon Coast and there are several shops in the Newport-Lincoln City area to choose from including Oregon Coast Glassworks, the Edge Art Gallery & Ocean Beaches Glassblowing

 TOLEDO, situated 6 miles east of Newport on Hwy 20 has many historic buildings, art galleries, antiques shops and outdoor recreational opportunities.
 For more information call (541) 336-3183.